matthewelsom/Project-JekyllStyleguide/_docs/about/01-getting-started.md

 - Set the title.
 - Optional: add info which will be displayed at the top of the document page.
 - Optional: add `nav: true` into the Front Matter if you would like to display a mini contents menu at the top of the page (like this page).
-- You can use any markdown in the page content area.
+- You can use any Markdown in the page content area.
-- To include a pattern in the document page you must first `assign` the `pattern_url` then include the pattern block - you can reapeat this process to include multiple patterns on the page.
+- To include a pattern in the document page you must first `assign` the `pattern_url` then include the pattern block - you can repeat this process to include multiple patterns on the page.
 See the sample below taken from the `button.md` file.
 - Note that the [pattern controls](#uploading-patterns) and maturity are set in the pattern file.

-><i class="icon red" data-icon="info"></i>The contents menu will automatically generate a clickable table of contents based on any `h1` items on the page.
+><i class="icon red" data-icon="info"></i>The contents menu will automatically generate a table of contents based on any `h1` items on the page.

 {% highlight button.md %}{% raw %}